kitajusSus/MachineLearning-course-by-AndrewNg-main/README.md

 - age of home in years(x4)
 - and price obv(x5)

 NOW WE HAVE MORE THAN TWO VARIABLES.
-WHAT WE GONNA DO !!!!! *SCARED EMOJI*
+WHAT WE GONNA DO !!!!! :fearful:

 >You are safe bby girl, daddy Andrew will show you the way.